The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 Intervention questions

 Questions from Ofsted regarding interventions or boosters are common.
-Teachers may be asked what interventions they have in place, with a particular focus on interventions for pupil premium children.
+Ofsted may ask teachers what interventions are in place, with a particular focus on interventions for pupil premium children.
 Expect questions such as:

 • How are gaps in learning filled?